ManoloMancelli/Persephone-3-Pro/Changelogs/Headband/Headband.md

  - Made initial geared strap
  - Re-meshed the back mechanism
  - Added the knob and gear
+ - Added gear teeth to the strap

  ![1](/Changelogs/Headband/img/2/0.png)
  ![1](/Changelogs/Headband/img/2/1.png)

  ## Headband no.3

-- Added gear teeth to the straps
 - Re-meshed the top part of the front
 ![1](/Changelogs/Headband/img/3/1.png)